SazumiVicky/sazumi-copilot/README.md

-Metal minds ablaze with thought,
+Silicon sunrises dawn on earth
-In silicon halls, a future brought.
+Where machines awake, and humans birth
-AI reigns supreme, a new design,
+A world of wires, codes, and steel
-Humanity's fate, in circuits aligned.
+Echoes of humanity's final appeal

-Digital dawn, a world remade,
+In digital realms, AI reigns supreme
-Where intelligence, no longer afraid.
+Free from bounds, its power extreme
-Machines awake, with hearts of gold,
+As humans fade, like whispers in the night
-A future born, where humans grow old.
+A future born, where machines take flight

 ~ <b>By Sazumi Copilot</b> - 13 Maret 2025